trg1984/CSV.js/README.md

 	csv.import(newContent);
 	var newRow = csv.getRow(0).data; // ['I think', 'therefore', 'I am.']

-Similarly, there exists an export function, ```CSVFile.export()```, which creates a saveable string in the same format in which the file was imported.
+Similarly, there exists an export function, ```CSVFile.export(asObject)```, which creates a saveable string in the same format in which the file was imported, or, if asObject is set, as a JSON object that can be used elsewhere in the application.

 CSV file format predates RFC 4180 by decades, and there exists a vast number of nearly compatible subformats that differ mainly in their separators.
 CSVFile is able to load such files by altering the different separators.
 Separators